 How to Handle a No When Asking?

-It’s never easy to be rejected.
+It’s never easy to be rejected especially if you really want to move up the career ladder.
 It never becomes something we can just slough off without any bad sentiments, no matter how many times we have to deal with it.
 This is especially true when it comes to being passed over for a promotion at work.

 Ask For Honest Feedback